 - a child who has a current statement of Special Educational Need or an Education, Health and Care plan;

 - a child who attracts Disability Living Allowance;

-To check for eligibility, you need your National Insurance or National Asylum Support Service (NASS) number to complete a simple online check at:
+To check eligibility, you need your National Insurance (NINo) or National Asylum Support Service (NASS) number and visit:

-If you are eligible, you can print your own eligibility letter or show it on your phone to your chosen provider.
+If eligible, you can print your own eligibility letter or show it on your phone to your chosen provider.